yugabyte/yugabyte-db/docs/content/preview/migrate/known-issues/all-issues.md

 **Description**: If you migrate your database using a case-sensitive schema name, the migration will fail with a "no schema has been selected" or "schema already exists" error(s).

-**Workaround**: Currently, yb-voyager does not support migration via case-sensitive schema names; all schema names are assumed to be case-insensitive (lower-case).
+**Workaround**: Currently, yb-voyager does not support case-sensitive schema names; all schema names are assumed to be case-insensitive (lower-case).
 If required, you may alter the schema names to a case-sensitive alternative post-migration using the ALTER SCHEMA command.

 **Example**